Michal Kempný

-Michal Kempný (born 8 September 1990) is a Czech professional ice hockey defenceman who is currently playing with HC Sparta Praha in the Czech Extraliga (ELH).
+Michal Kempný (born 8 September 1990) is a Czech professional ice hockey defenceman who is currently playing with Brynäs IF in the Swedish Hockey League (SHL).
 Kempný formerly played in the National Hockey League (NHL) and won the Stanley Cup as a member of the Washington Capitals in 2018.

 Playing career

 Kempný played as a youth in Czech Republic with HC Dyje Břeclav and made his professional debut in the Slovak Extraliga with HK 36 Skalica.

 Moving to play more competitively, Kempný played for HC Kometa Brno of the Czech Extraliga.

 After seven seasons of professional hockey in the ELH, Kempný was signed by Russian club, Avangard Omsk, to play in the Kontinental Hockey League on 29 April 2015.
 In the 2015–16 season, he quickly transitioned to become the club's top defenseman, scoring 21 points in 59 games from the blueline.

 Upon competing in his first senior international tournament for the Czech Republic at the 2016 IIHF World Championships, on 23 May 2016, Kempný as an undrafted free agent was signed to a one-year contract with the Chicago Blackhawks of the NHL.
 Kempný made his NHL debut on 12 October.
 He scored the first goal of his NHL career on 30 December against Cam Ward of the Carolina Hurricanes.

 In his first season with the club, he recorded 8 points in 50 games.
 On 27 May 2017, Kempný, who was set to become a restricted free agent, was re-signed by the club to a one-year extension.

 On 19 February 2018, Kempný was traded to the Washington Capitals in exchange for the higher of Toronto or Washington's own third-round pick in the 2018 NHL Entry Draft; the pick would later be dealt and ultimately resulted in the selection of Linus Karlsson by the San Jose Sharks.
 Kempný scored his first career playoff goal in Game 1 of the 2018 Eastern Conference Finals against the Tampa Bay Lightning on a wrist shot from the point.
 He won the Stanley Cup with the Washington Capitals on June 7, 2018, and subsequently signed a four-year, $10 million extension with Washington.